JeminInformationTechnology/Aboutus/README.md

 Why Us?
 ------

-We always focused on Jemin Research
+We always focused on Wilmix Research

-Lab (JRL) Techniques that give Best Product for our IT industry.
+Lab (WRL) Techniques that give Best Product for our IT industry.

-So JRL is meant for Testing
+So WRL is meant for Testing

 Software Quality for any IT and